socialfoundations/lawma/fine-tune/README.md

     * `jobs_scaling.py` for the scaling experiments in Section 3.1
     * `jobs_eff.py` for the sample effiency experiments in Section 3.2
     * `jobs_specialized.py` for the specialization experiments in Section 3.3

+Note: These job files may not directly run in your compute environment.
+However, the files may still be useful as a starting point.
+Moreover, they contain all details necessary to reproduce the results, such as hyperparameters and other design choices.

 For the generalization experiment in Section 3.4, we run